Ten Tips to Prepare Your Dog for a new Baby.

 3. Dog Obedience Training

 Establishing/re-establishing and reinforcing some basic dog training commands such as “sit” and “stay” will make nursing your baby less stressful.
-Train them to know they can only sit on the couch if they are invited; this way you can breastfeed in peace.
+Train them to know they can only sit on the couch if they are invited; this way you’ll be able to breastfeed/feed in peace.
 Commands such as “leave it” or “drop it” will be invaluable in teaching your dog to leave the baby’s toys and things alone.

 4. Dog- free zones